 12.1 Colleagues qualifying for redundancy pay should normally anticipate working up to the date on which their formal notice expires.
-Where a member of staff requests to leave prior to the end of the notice period (e.g. to secure new employment), consideration will be given to the circumstances and permission will not be withheld without good reason.
+Where a colleague requests to leave prior to the end of the notice period (e.g. to secure new employment), consideration will be given to the circumstances and permission will not be withheld without good reason.
 Where a revised date of leaving is agreed there will be no entitlement to payment for the remainder of the notice period.
-If a member of staff resigns or leaves prematurely prior to the role closing, without the University's agreement, they may forfeit their entitlement to a redundancy payment.
+If a colleague resigns or leaves prematurely prior to the role closing, without the University's agreement, they may forfeit their entitlement to a redundancy payment.